jeboehm/docker-mailserver/README.md

 2. Change the variable to the (sub-) domain you want to use.
 3. Remove the `web` service port definition from `docker-compose.production.yml`.

+Be aware that nginx-proxy needs to be connected to your mail network, since docker-compose creates a new one for each project.
+You can do so by executing for example ```docker network connect mail_default nginx-proxy```.

 ### Use autoheal to restart unhealthy containers
 Autoheal is a Docker image that automatically restarts containers that are marked unhealthy. docker-mailserver tests itself regulary by using the healthcheck feature of Docker.
 When a test